TranSon2707/spam_detection_2024.2/READ ME.md

   or use multiple models by adding ' ' between each numbers.
 Ex: '1  2 3'
-- and then choose a number 1/2/3 to use each type of input via by hand or .txt file or .csv file .txt file should contain the entirety of the email .csv file should contain a column of emails
+- and then choose a number 1/2/3 to use each type of input via by hand or .txt file or .csv file .txt file should contain the entirety of the email .csv file should contain a column of emails in the first column

 # dataset
 contains the dataset used in the model